 A burgeoning work-in-progress, Millstone Farm is just across the Swan Pond and invites exploration.
-The public along with the inn’s guests are welcome to stroll through the orchards, the Kitchen Garden and visit the Livestock Barn and the Aviary House.
+Our guests are welcome to stroll through the orchards, the Kitchen Garden and visit the Livestock Barn and the Aviary House.
 Millstone Farm makes your stay with us such a memorable and, in every sense of the word, an organic experience!

-Millstone Farm is home to eight pedigreed female alpacas formerly owned by Lloyal Nordstrom McMillan, granddaughter of department story magnate John W. Nordstrom, in Washington State.
+Millstone Farm is home to several pedigreed female alpacas formerly owned by Lloyal Nordstrom McMillan, granddaughter of department store magnate John W. Nordstrom, in Washington State.
 Hard financial times forced McMillan to put the animals up for auction.
-The organization, Llama Reserve spearheaded a national campaign, raising funds to rescue the animals.
+The organization Llama Reserve spearheaded a national campaign, raising funds to rescue the animals.
 Buttermilk Falls’ proprietor, Robert Pollock stepped in to adopt the group, furthering the Farm’s reputation as an animal rescue sanctuary.

 * “Party” is the word used to refer to a group of peacocks.

 Millstone Farm’s kitchen garden, orchard, and beehives provide organic herbs, vegetables, fruit, and honey for our guests’ breakfast and afternoon tea, as well as for Buttermilk’s own restaurant, Henry’s at the Farm, and its inspired contemporary American cuisine.

 Angora goats, llamas and a herd of rescued alpacas occupy the Livestock Barn and pastures.Our friendly family of miniature donkeys are in residence at the Donkey House.
 The llamas and alpacas are sheared annually.Please stop by for a visit!